 While workers’ compensation requirements can differ between states, many policies include routine premium audits after the policy expires.
 Workers Compensation is different from most other lines of commercial insurance.
-For example on an auto policy, the carrier knows exactly what they are insuring but on workers compensation policy actual payroll exposures are not known until the end of the policy period.
+For example on an auto policy, the carrier knows exactly what they are insuring but on a workers compensation policy actual payroll exposures are not known until the end of the policy period.

 In other words, the premium estimated at the beginning of the policy period is based on an organization’s projected payroll and operations for the upcoming policy period.
 The purpose of a premium audit is for an insurer to evaluate an organization’s actual payroll and work performed at the conclusion of a policy period to determine whether the initial premium amount was appropriate.